gberl001/FL25-ENR261-182/Week04/Week04-Assignments.md

 ## Global Requirements

-* All deliverables shall be added, committed, and pushed to your `Week4` folder in your repository.
+* Add, commit, and push all deliverables to your `Week04` folder in your repository.
 * Include your name and the names of anyone who assisted you in the following format:

       % Student: Firstname Lastname
       % Assisted by: Firstname Lastname, etc.
-* Ensure your **scripts** (**Not functions**) include the following to clear the workspace and command window
+* Ensure your **scripts** (**Not functions**) include the following to clear the workspace and command window:

       clc;
       clear;
-* All CSV files will generally be created by your program, this week, the only one provided is `gear_data.csv`
+* All CSV files will generally be created by your program.
+This week, the only starter file provided is `gear_data.csv`.
-* There are tests for each assignment if, they are all functions, you may run them to confirm your functions perform as expected.
+* There are tests for each assignment.
+If they are all functions, you may run them to confirm your functions perform as expected.
-  * Be sure the test is in the same folder as your functions
+  * Ensure the test files are in the same folder as your functions.
-* Outputs should resemble the examples shown however, they do not need to be exact, so long as sufficient data is there to resemble the example.
+* Outputs should resemble the examples shown; they do not need to be exact as long as sufficient information is presented.

 ---